SwedbankPay/developer.swedbankpay.com/_includes/recurring-card-payments.md

 `recurrenceToken`s.

 This is because banks are rejecting recurring transactions where the amount is higher than the initial transaction.
-If the initial transaction is e.g. 1000 SEK, your subsequent recurring transactions can be up to 1000 SEK, but 1001 will most likely be rejected.
-Since `Verify` transactions are always 0 SEK, this can cause issues for you in the future.
+If the initial transaction `amount` is e.g.
+1000, your subsequent recurring transaction `amount`s can be up to 1000 too, but 1001 will most likely be rejected.
+Since `Verify` transaction `amount`s are always 0, this can cause issues for you in the future.

 {% include alert.html type="informative" icon="info" body="
 Please note that all boolean credit card attributes involving rejection of